jfnavarro/st_viewer/README.md

 # Spatial Transcriptomics Viewer

-The ST viewer is a tool that visualizes spatially resolved gene expression data in 3D (consecutive sections) or in 2D with the HE stained tissue image.
+The ST viewer is a tool that can be used to visualize and analize spatially resolved gene expression data in 3D (consecutive sections) or in 2D (with the HE stained tissue image).

 The ST Viewer is cross platform which means that it can be built and run in OSX, LINUX and WINDOWS.